 What causes pubic lice?

 Pubic lice spread most often through sexual contact.
 Less often, you may get pubic lice from other types of close contact with a person, or by touching clothing, sheets, or towels that someone with pubic lice has used.
-It is unlikely to get pubic lice from sitting on a toilet seat that an infected person has used.
+It's unlikely to get pubic lice from sitting on a toilet seat that an infected person has used.
 This is because lice don’t have feet that enable them to walk on a smooth surface.

 Animals don’t get pubic lice, and they play no role in its spread.

 You have an increased risk for pubic lice if you have sexual contact with someone who has them.